 You can either try to find participants by yourself, or you can hire an agency.
-In any case, scheduling the testing of all of them will not be easy, and don't be too optimistic about the number of no-shows.
+In any case, scheduling the testing is not going be easy.

 Two ways to find them

 There’s more than one way to find participants for testing.
 You can simply ask people you know to do you a favour and spend an hour going through the website.
 They shouldn’t have been involved in its creation in any way.
 If they haven’t been and they fit the criteria for the intended users, this should work out just fine.

 The opposite approach is to hire an agency that specializes in finding people according to certain criteria, such as ‘older than 29′, ‘unemployed’, ‘has pets’ – whatever is relevant to the scenarios that you’re going to test.
 Of course, hiring an agency is a lot more expensive than finding people on your own, but if this is a rather large project and you need 50 or more people, it’s very unlikely that you already know that many or that all of them will agree to take part in testing.

 In the end, remember that the participants should be rewarded for coming to take the test, either with money or some other form of gift.

 Scheduling the tests

 If you need users who are employed, getting them to come to the testing site during working hours might be difficult.
 The alternative is to schedule the tests early in the morning or in the evening, but then you probably won’t be able to fit in more than three sessions per day.